ablab/spades/docs/rna.md

 In addition rnaSPAdes outputs transcripts with different level of filtration into <output_dir>/:
 - `hard_filtered_transcripts.fasta` - includes only long and reliable transcripts with rather high expression.
-- `soft_filtered_transcripts.fasta` - includes short and low-expressed transcipts, likely to contain junk sequences.
+- `soft_filtered_transcripts.fasta` - includes short and low-expressed transcripts, likely to contain junk sequences.

-We reccomend to use main `transcripts.fasta` file in case you don't have any specific needs for you projects.
+We recommend using the main `transcripts.fasta` file in case you don't have any specific needs for your projects.

 Contigs/scaffolds names in rnaSPAdes output FASTA files have the following format:
 `>NODE_97_length_6237_cov_11.9819_g8_i2`

 Similarly to SPAdes, 97 is the number of the contig, 6237 is its sequence length in nucleotides and 11.9819 is the k-mer coverage.
-Note that the k-mer coverage is always lower than the read (per-base) coverage. g8_i2 correspond to the gene number 8 and isoform number 2 within this gene.
+Note that the k-mer coverage is always lower than the read (per-base) coverage. g8_i2 corresponds to the gene number 8 and isoform number 2 within this gene.
 Transcripts with the same gene number are presumably received from same or somewhat similar (e.g. paralogous) genes.
 Note, that the prediction is based on the presence of shared sequences in the transcripts and is very approximate.

 ## Assembly evaluation
-[rnaQUAST](https://github.com/ablab/rnaquast) may be used for transcriptome assembly quality assessment for model organisms when reference genome and gene database are available. rnaQUAST also includes [BUSCO](https://busco.ezlab.org/) and [GeneMarkS-T](http://topaz.gatech.edu/GeneMark/) tools for _de novo_ evaluation.
+[rnaQUAST](https://github.com/ablab/rnaquast) may be used for transcriptome assembly quality assessment for model organisms when a reference genome and a gene annotation are available. rnaQUAST also includes [BUSCO](https://busco.ezlab.org/) and [GeneMarkS-T](http://topaz.gatech.edu/GeneMark/) tools for _de novo_ evaluation.